 2. Force a differential merge for the next backup attempt.
 Queue a screenshot for the resulting snapshot.

 3. The agent's boot volume may be corrupt.
 To assess this on the agent itself, run tools that check and resolve disk errors, such as chkdsk or fsck, depending on the agent's operating system.
 Flag the next backup to force a differential merge as described in step 2.
 If the resulting screenshot fails, you may need to delete the base image associated with the agent.

 Encryption loop corruption can cause SeaBIOS errors.
-Reboot the Datto appliance whenever possible, then queue a screenshot.
-If this does not resolve the issue, preform the troubleshooting steps for all agents if not already performed.
+Reboot the Datto appliance then queue a screenshot.
+If this does not resolve the issue, perform the troubleshooting steps for all agents if not already completed.